Jared Cannonier: 2016

 After an 18-month long layoff, Cannonier returned to face Cyril Asker on April 10, 2016, at UFC Fight Night: Rothwell vs. dos Santos.
 He defeated Asker by knockout due to a combination of elbows and punches.
 The win also earned Cannonier his first Performance of the Night bonus award.

-In his third fight for the promotion, Cannonier moved down a weight class to the light heavyweight division.
+In his third fight for the promotion, Cannonier moved down to the light heavyweight division.
 He faced Ion Cuțelaba on December 3, 2016, at The Ultimate Fighter 24 Finale.
 Cannonier won the fight by unanimous decision.
 The bout also won Cannonier his second consecutive bonus award as he and Cuțelaba won Fight of the Night.

 2017

 As the first fight of his new six-fight contract, Cannonier faced Glover Teixeira on February 11, 2017, at UFC 208.
 He lost the fight by unanimous decision.

 Cannonier was expected to face Steve Bossé on July 7, 2017, at The Ultimate Fighter 25 Finale.
 However, Bossé was removed from the fight just days before the event and was replaced by promotional newcomer Nick Roehrick.
 Cannonier won the fight via TKO in the third round.

 Cannonier was expected to face Antônio Rogério Nogueira on December 16, 2017, at UFC on Fox 26.
 However, on October 19, it was announced that Nogueira was pulled from the card after being notified by USADA of a potential doping violation.
 Cannonier would face Jan Błachowicz instead.
 He lost the fight via unanimous decision.